MARKANTONY04/project_4/README.md

 I have completed my final project with code institute and am grateful for this course.
 I have learned web/software development over the last 12 months and will now begin to seek a career in this impactful industry.
 I have come a long way since I knew basically nothing about software development before I started but have now personally crafted 4 projects displaying the technology, practices, and principles I've learned.
 Though not perfect, I am proud of the projects I have completed and now await my grade for this course.

+I checked the marking/assessment criteria a day before submitting this project, and realised I didn't have a 'user interactive' feature on this site and is why I created the 'account' app last minute to meet this criteria, as users can modify the back end to change their name if they wish (to a nickname etc) to the welcome/home screen.

-I would like to once again thank code institute for this course, it is a great course friendly for beginners.I would also like to thank my mentor for helping me construct my project and provide helpful guidance arount the industry.
+I would like to once again thank code institute for this course, it is a great course friendly for beginners.I would also like to thank my mentor for helping me construct my projects and provide helpful guidance for this industry.
 AI has also helped me answer questions, auto fill description sections, and even written small snippets of code that has been very helpful.
-I thought I'd give it a shot now as AI is already transforming how we build software.
+I thought I'd give it a shot now as AI is already transforming how we build software, and is already transforming the way software developers work.

 This final project is the culmination of everything I've learned over the past 12 months and I hope it shows that.
 Though some minor bugs remain like the home postioning on desktop, it is now finished and I believe meets all of the assessment criteria.
 Stripe payments work, users can choose what services they'd like to purchase, and create an account to keep their bag items saved, while updating their name for a more personal touch if they wish.
 There have been difficulties but I am thankful that I have prevailed, and believe I will graduate this diploma and enter the software development industry.